franzageek/WinEFIMounter/README.md

 - Choose a partition to mount
 - Quit the program

-To choose the action to perform, just type 1 (to mount a partition) or E (to exit WinEFIMounter) and then hit Enter.
+To choose the action to perform, just type `1` (to mount a partition) or `E` (to exit WinEFIMounter) and then hit `Enter`.

-When you want to mount a partition, you have to press 1 at the main menu.
+When you want to mount a partition, you have to press `1` at the main menu.
 You'll get to the point where you need to select the drive and the partition to mount.
 ![Screenshot 2023-07-16 202956](https://github.com/franzageek/WinEFIMounter/assets/88248950/cdceb712-3afd-465b-a8f7-43a524d12931)
 ![Screenshot 2023-07-16 203527](https://github.com/franzageek/WinEFIMounter/assets/88248950/65c5e495-3f59-4f65-a584-966f762a5ef0)
 First, locate in the list the drive you want to edit the EFI partition of, then type its number and hit Enter.
 Do the same thing for the EFI partition you need to mount.

 ![image](https://github.com/franzageek/WinEFIMounter/assets/88248950/d1109eef-0d9f-438a-a8bb-ffc472fbc02a)
-Once you selected your drive and EFI partition, type M to confirm.
+Once you selected your drive and EFI partition, type `M` to confirm.
 The mounting process will begin instantly.

 ![image](https://github.com/franzageek/WinEFIMounter/assets/88248950/2735dfff-0ed2-4507-85b4-90fc38c38802)
 Congrats!
-Your EFI Partition is now mounted to "Z:\" (or, if it's taken, to another letter at the very end of the alphabet).
+Your EFI Partition is now mounted to "`Z:\`" (or, if it's taken, to another letter at the very end of the alphabet).
 You'll get to this screen, which basically tells you that you have two ways to edit your EFI partition's content:
-- By browsing files and folders using the Command Prompt (via "cd", "del", "move" and "copy")
+- By browsing files and folders using the Command Prompt (via `cd`, `del`, `move` and `copy`)
   > Although it might seem pretty straightforward, this is the most complicated procedure you can choose.
 Yk, it's always a smarter idea to do things in a GUI when you have the possibility to.
 - By opening an EFI partition's clone in File Explorer
   > This is achieved by copying the entire directory tree of the EFI partition onto a directory that can be accessed with standard privileges.
 In fact, the EFI partition itself it cannot be accessed by TrustedInstaller either, which the highest authority in your system.
 The fun fact is that despite all that it can be easily accessed by an elevated Command Prompt, and you can use it to copy the content over to a folder that you can access with standard user rights.
 So, by running WinEFIMount as administrator you will be able to copy the entire partition tree over to a standard directory, which will be then flushed back to the EFI partition once you're done modifying your files.
-  >  > FYI, the directory that will host the clone of the EFI partition is "C:\EFIPartition\".
+  >  > FYI, the directory that will host the clone of the EFI partition is `"C:\EFIPartition\"`.

 Anyway, just press any key to skip it.